ExpediaGroup/graphql-kotlin/examples/client/gradle-client/README.md

 # Example usage GraphQL Kotlin Client using Gradle

-This project is a simple application that use [GraphQL Kotlin Gradle plugin](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin) to auto-generate GraphQL client and then use it to communicate with the target GraphQL server.
-See [client documentation](https://expediagroup.github.io/graphql-kotlin/docs/client/client-overview) for details.
+This project is a simple application that use [GraphQL Kotlin Gradle plugin](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin) to auto-generate GraphQL client data model compatible with `kotlinx.serialization` and then use Ktor based client to communicate with the target GraphQL server.

+See [client documentation](https://expediagroup.github.io/graphql-kotlin/docs/client/client-overview) for additional details.

 ## Building locally